Thailand child custody issue

 - To determine the child’s place of residence

 - To discipline the child reasonably

-- To require the child to work, consistent with his or her abilities and status
+- To require the child to work, consistently with his or her abilities and status

 - To demand the return of the child from someone else, including another parent who does not have custody rights and unlawfully detains the child

-- To manage the property of the child with the restriction that selling, mortgaging, and exchange the property of the minor child must obtain the approval of the court
+- To manage the property of the child with the restriction that selling, mortgaging, and exchanging the property of the minor child must obtain the approval of the court